standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Cardinality Constraint

-Cardinality defines the number of repeats that can exist for a property.
+Cardinality defines the number of repeats that can exist for a Property.
 Cardinality is specified using FHIR syntax, {min}..{max}, where the first integer indicates the minimum repeats (0 implying optional), and the second digit expresses the upper bound on the number of repeats.
 To express no upper bound, a `*` is used.
 When constraining cardinality, you can only narrow the previously declared cardinality.
 The cardinality constraint only applies to properties.

 | Declaration | Constraint | Subsequent Constraint |
 |----------|----------|----------|